azer89/HelloVulkan/README.md

 ### Compute-Based Skinning

 The compute-based skinning approach is much simpler than the traditional vertex shader skinning.
 This is because the skinning computation is done only once using a compute shader at the beginning of the frame.
 The resulting skinned vertices are then stored in a buffer, enabling reuse for subsequent render passes like shadow mapping and lighting.
-There is no need to modify existing pipelines and shader permutations can be reduced.
+Consequently, there is no need to modify existing pipelines and no extra shader permutations.

 https://github.com/azer89/HelloVulkan/assets/790432/d7ca4541-412f-432c-861a-070b6d2d51ab